-- When we plan support for a pupil, we think about the knowledge and skills their teachers and support staff will need. - Training is planned to reflect expectations in the school strategic plan which is reviewed annually by senior leaders, governors and staff. - The SENDCo, Miss Lauren Post, is a qualified teacher and is undertaking the National Award for SEN Coordination. - Teaching and support staff have participated in a range of continued professional development opportunities:
+- When we plan support for a pupil, we think about the knowledge and skills their teachers and support staff will need. - Training is planned to reflect expectations in the school strategic plan which is reviewed annually by senior leaders, governors and staff. - The SENDCo at Langney Primary Academy is Miss Heather Phillips, who is a qualified teacher and soon to undertake the National Professional Qualification for SENCOs. - Teaching and support staff have participated in a range of continued professional development opportunities: